-Struggling to be a better leader and growing your brand can sometimes come down to how effectively you’re using your voice.
-Executive voice coach, Melanie Espeland is an entrepreneur, and author who trains Clients in senior roles in top companies to optimize their voice and be better leaders.
+Struggling to command a room can sometimes come down to how effectively you’re using your voice.
+Executive voice coach, Melanie Espeland is an entrepreneur, and author who trains clients in senior roles in top companies to optimize their voice and be better leaders.
 She talks about her entrepreneurial journey as a woman, what many executives are doing wrong and how to keep a consistent company culture.

 - Ways To Build a Client Base